BPerezLamarque/HOME/Tutorial_HOME.md

 # Interpret Results:

-## Example 1: Results from a simulation with horizontal transmission
+# Example 1: Results from a simulated OTU with horizontal transmission

 ## Description of the data - Simulation